xipki/xipki/README.md

   - Embedded support of certificate status source published by XiPKI CA
   - Embedded support of certificate status source CRL and DeltaCRL
   - Support of both unsigned and signed OCSP requests
-  - Multiple software instances (all can be in active mode) for the same OCSP signer and certifcate status sources.
+  - Multiple software instances (all can be in active mode) for the same OCSP signer and certificate status sources.
   - Supported databases
     - Oracle
     - DB2